 Renault has also announced that the EV batteries from the Renault Zoe EV will be repurposed to generate power to the Powervault – a home energy battery storage system.
 And Nissan has launched XStorage, using Nissan Leaf car batteries as storage systems for homes and businesses.

 Yes, when EV batteries reach the end of their working life, they will be recycled.
+In the US, when the typical 8- to 10-year battery warranty has expired, most EV providers can reuse the batteries for a second or third time.
 As electric cars take pole position on our roads – reducing greenhouse gas emissions and noise pollution compared to cars powered by fossil fuels – the race is on to find ever better recycling methods to unlock their full green potential.

 It makes neither economic nor environmental sense for EV batteries to be dumped in landfill – it just won’t happen.